 Regulations for Ontario tow truck operators include:

-- Ontario tow truck operators must obtain and comply with all regulations surrounding the Commercial Vehicle Operator’s Registration system (CVOR).
+- Ontario tow truck operators must obtain and comply with all regulations surrounding the CVOR.

 - Have permission from the consumer or someone acting on their behalf before towing or storing a vehicle